 Jaehyuk Choi MD, PhD

 He has a research focus using genetics to better understand cancer with the ultimate goal of improving cancer therapy.
 In the laboratory, he is currently using forward genetic screens to interrogate cancer phenotypes.
-Under the mentorship of Dr. Tian Xu, he has completed a genome wide transposon insertional mutagenesis screen to identify genes that confer drug resistance to targeted therapies against melanoma.
+He has completed a genome wide transposon insertional mutagenesis screen to identify genes that confer drug resistance to targeted therapies against melanoma.
 The laboratory is currently interested in using similar techniques to interrogate and therefore better understand other questions in cutaneous oncology, including CTCL.
-The work has been funded in part by awards from the Yale SPORE in skin cancer, the Dermatology Foundation, as well as the Skin Cancer Foundation.
+The work has been funded in part by awards from the Yale SPORE in skin cancer, the Dermatology Foundation, as well as the American Skin Association.

-In addition, Dr. Choi runs a full medical and surgical dermatology practice at the Yale Health Plan, caring for patients with complex dermatologic disease.
-These diseases include squamous cell carcinoma, basal cell carcinoma, psoriasis, and autoimmune connective tissue disease such as lupus, lichen planus, and sarcoidosis.
+In addition, Dr. Choi runs a full medical and surgical dermatology practice at Yale Dermatology Associates, caring for patients with skin cancer and complex dermatologic disease.
+These diseases include squamous cell carcinoma, basal cell carcinoma, melanoma, cutaneous T cell lymphoma, psoriasis, and autoimmune connective tissue disease such as lupus, lichen planus, and sarcoidosis.
 He is experienced in the use of systemic dermatologic therapies including Enbrel, Humira, Stelara, and other steroid sparing agents.
 He also has collaborated and works with the Yale Cancer Center Genetic Counseling Program.
 Patients with a genetic predisposition to internal cancer may have unique dermatologic concerns.
 He cares for these patients as needed to help with diagnosis, manage dermatologic issues, as well as screen for skin cancer, for which some of these patients have an elevated risk.